 A watermark is a design made in paper that is only visible when held up to light.
 Watermarked paper is difficult to counterfeit.

-This brass die was used to emboss watermarks of Queen Elizabeth II’s portrait on £20 and £50 notes.
-The Queen’s portrait has appeared as a watermark on £20 notes from 1970 and on £50 notes from 1981.
+This brass die was used to emboss watermarks of HM Queen Elizabeth II’s portrait on £20 and £50 notes.
+Her portrait has appeared as a watermark on £20 notes from 1970 and on £50 notes from 1981.